From the 2020-21 financial year, related corporations that own land can be jointly assessed for land tax as if the land was owned by one corporation.

 If a trustee holds a controlling interest in any corporations on behalf of different trusts, the corporations are not related as a result of the controlling interest.

-For further information, please refer to the Guide to Legislation: Land Tax changes for Joint Owners, Land Held on Trust & Related Corporations.
+For further information, please refer to the Guide to Legislation: Land Tax - Related Corporations and the Guide to Legislation: Land Tax - Land Held on Trust.

 What if the corporation owns land as trustee of a trust?